-These Migros Group financial statements have been prepared in accordance with the provisions of the law and the Swiss GAAP FER financial reporting standards.
+These Migros Group financial statements have been prepared in accordance with the provisions of the law and the financial reporting standards of Swiss GAAP FER.
 With the aim of ensuring maximum transparency for the reader, the Migros Group has decided in many areas to impose stricter reporting and disclosure requirements than those stipulated by Swiss GAAP FER.
 Swiss GAAP FER provides a framework for financial reporting that is as transparent as possible, clearly comprehensible and geared towards the needs of the reader.

 The main accounting principles can be found in the PDF Migros Group Financial Report.
-The financial reports of the Migros Group are available in English, German and French.
+The financial report of the Migros Group is available in English, German and French.
 The German version is authoritative.

 The information about governance describes the overall organisational and contextual structuring of the management and supervision of Migros, a cooperative structure.
 The Federation of Migros Cooperatives is committed to responsible, purposeful and integrated governance.
 It therefore voluntarily adheres to the provisions of economiesuisse's Swiss Code of Best Practice for Corporate Governance, to the Corporate Governance Directive of the SIX Swiss Exchange (DCG) and, where appropriate, to the federal ordinance against excessive pay (VegüV).
 Any deviations from these provisions are referred to in the report.

 Sustainability reporting is an integral part of the Annual Report.
-Migros describes its main sustainability efforts in the reporting year in accordance with the guidelines of the Global Reporting Initiative.
-This Annual Report also serves as a progress report (Communication on Progress) within the meaning of the United Nations Global Compact (UNGC).
-The GRI Content Index provides information on the fulfilment of the ten principles of the UNGC.
+Migros describes its main sustainability efforts in the reporting year in accordance with the guidelines of the Global Reporting Initiative (GRI).

 The strategic business units Commerce, Financial Services and Travel are partially covered in the sustainability reporting.
-Selected figures for individual Migros Group companies, such as those relating to the basic requirements for suppliers and product range, or to selected milestones for individual 2020 objectives, are taken into account.
+Selected figures for individual Migros Group companies, such as those relating to the basic requirements for suppliers and product range or to selected milestones for individual 2019 objectives, are taken into account.
 The published figures on energy consumption and greenhouse gas emissions for the Migros Group are based in part on estimates for the SBUs Commerce, Financial Services and Travel.
-Due to the basic requirements for corporate environmental protection, the underlying data is becoming more complete and precise.
+Due to the Migros Group requirements for corporate environmental protection (formerly "basic requirements"), the underlying data is becoming increasingly complete and precise.

 The sustainability reporting covers the following issues and business units: